tetriscena/tetriscena/README.md

-- 👋 Hi, I’m @tetriscena
+- 👋 Hi, I’m @TetrisCena
-- 👀 I’m interested in ... deez
+- 👀 I’m interested in ...
+Microsoft Development, VR UX development
-- 🌱 I’m currently learning ... yo mama
+- 🌱 I’m currently learning ...
+C#,C++
-- 💞️ I’m looking to collaborate on ... toes
+- 💞️ I’m looking to collaborate on ...
+VR Code for VR Machines
-- 📫 How to reach me ... dove mail
+- 📫 How to reach me ... andrewjamespojar@outlook.com

 <!---
 tetriscena/tetriscena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.